garrandall/popular-music-data/tracks/i-love-you-the-way-you-are-bobby-vinton.md

   start_date: '1962-10-06'
 ---

-(ahh) Oh I love you the way-a-ay you are
+(ah) Oh I love you the way-a-ay you are
-(ahh) Oh I love you the way-ay you are
+(ah) Oh I love you the way-ay you are

 Always be faithful to me
 And near each tonight to hold so tight